 Cayuse helps University of San Diego nearly double proposal submissions

 All proposals and approvals were routed via paper—meaning their staff were constantly running from office to office with large proposal packets.
 Their organization system involved color-coded pages for signatures, Adobe forms, and Excel for budgeting.

 The effect of switching to an electronic system for proposals was felt immediately all across the small university, but especially in the School of Nursing and the College of Arts and Sciences where the solution was most used.
 Though faculty, investigators, deans, and the provost all needed to be trained on the new system, they all found it intuitive and easy to learn.
 In fact, many of the people who started using the solution were largely self-taught.

-“I really appreciate being able to obtain all of the necessary approvals electronically.
-Given how busy administrators’ schedules are, it is very helpful that they can do an approval even if they are traveling.”
+“I really appreciate being able to obtain all of the necessary approvals electronically,” notes Susan Lord, Ph.D., Chair and Professor of Electrical Engineering.
+“Given how busy administrators’ schedules are, it is very helpful that they can do an approval even if they are traveling.”

-Before the Cayuse Research Suite we had to dash from office to office getting approvals and signatures.
-Now the process is much more streamlined and efficient.
-I really like the ability to upload documents to Cayuse SP and Cayuse 424, and easily share information with other departments, so we are all on the same page at the same time.
-The Cayuse Research Suite has made managing my grants much easier and faster.”
+“Before Cayuse, we had to dash from office to office getting approvals and signatures.
+Now the process is much more streamlined and efficient,” adds Jesi Betancourt, Assistant Director of USD Legal Clinics.
+“I really like the ability to upload documents to Proposals and Sponsored Projects and easily share information with other departments, so we are all on the same page at the same time.
+The Cayuse platform has made managing my grants much easier and faster.”